-Strengthen and expand already effective collaboration between researchers and public health organizations for surveillance, prevention, and response in the Pacific Southwest region of the US.
+Our center strives to strengthen and expand already effective collaborations between researchers, vector-control, and public health organizations for vector-borne disease surveillance, prevention, and response in the Pacific Southwest region of the US.